karencfv/system-simulator/troubleshooting-exercise.md

 ## Troubleshooting

 Below are the results of all the readings I have taken.
-As a rule of thumb I normally take 3 samples of data per debugging script, to rule out glitches or a result that looks wildly different for some unrelated reason.
+As a rule of thumb I normally take 3 samples of data per debugging script, to rule out glitches or a result that looks wildly different for some reason.
 In this case there were no major differences each time I ran the scripts, so for brevity's sake I have only included one of the runs per different load amount.

 ### Summary of requests

-Here I am running a script which counts the total requests for each of `request-block`, `request-nonblock`, `requests-start`, `request-done`, `persist-started`, and `persist-done` during a minute under different load.
+I ran a script which counts the total requests for each of `request-block`, `request-nonblock`, `requests-start`, `request-done`, `persist-started`, and `persist-done` during a minute under different load.

 These are my findings: